High-Rise Design Requirements

 - Remote Stairway Locations – There must be at least two exit stairways separated by a distance greater than 30’ or at least one-fourth of the maximum overall dimension of the served area.

-- Luminous Egress Path Markings – Markings must be provided in exit enclosures for all steps, railings, landings, perimeter demarcation lines, exit doors, and hardware.
+- Egress Patterns – A design pattern must be provided in exit enclosures for all areas, including steps, landings, perimeter separation lines, railings, exit doors, and hardware.

-- Elevator Lobby for Fire-Service Access – High-rise buildings must have a minimum of two fire-service access elevators and include a minimum 150sf elevator lobby and direct connection to a stairway with a standpipe.
-Please note: This requirement does not apply until a building reaches 120′ in height.
+- Fire-Service Requirements – High-rise buildings must have a minimum of two fire-service entrance elevators and include a minimum 150sf elevator lobby and a direct connection to a stairway with a fire hydrant.
+Please note: This requirement does not apply for building less than 120′ in height.

-- Smoke Control – Exit stairs must be designed as smokeproof enclosures, typically requiring a pressurized stair shaft.
+- Smoke – Stairs for exiting should be designed as smokeproof enclosures, usually requiring a pressurized stair shaft.
 See the following graphic for clarity:

 EMERGENCY SYSTEMS: